DuPont nears deal to buy electronics-materials maker Rogers - WSJ - Up News Info

 The company also plans to review alternatives for its unit that makes materials used in the automotive industry, according to the report https://www.wsj.com/articles/dupont-plans-moves-that-would-remake-chemicals-company-11635812224?mod=latest_headlines.

-Rogers has a market value of nearly $4 billion, according to the Journal, which added that the moves are expected to be announced on Tuesday when DuPont reports its third-quarter results.
+Arizona-based Rogers has a market value of about $3.9 billion, based on its Monday’s close.

+A deal could be announced as soon as Tuesday when DuPont reports its third-quarter results, according to the Journal and Bloomberg.

 Both companies did not immediately respond to Reuters requests for comment.
-(Reporting by Jahnavi Nidumolu in Bengaluru; Editing by Ramakrishnan M.)
+(Reporting by Jahnavi Nidumolu and Radhika Anilkumar in Bengaluru; Editing by Ramakrishnan M.)